awoods12/Housing_Prediction_Challenge/README.md

 # Housing_Prediction_Challenge

-Jupyter notebook tutorial for linear regression on Fannie Mae housing data
+Jupyter notebook tutorial for regression on Fannie Mae housing data.

+This repository shows an example of how to obtain a predictor for some indicator from the Fannie Mae public API datasets.

+You can view the completed Jupyter notebook in the html version.
+If you want to edit and run pieces of the Jupyter notebook:
+1. Install python3 and run 'pip install jupyter'.
+2. From there run 'jupyter notebook' which will start the client.
+3. You can then select the .ipynb file that you downloaded from this repo, and you will be able to edit and run the notebook.